cyrilvincent/shazim/README.md

 Image hashing compute a 8x8 matrix and detect similar image or photoshoped image

-For Image Hashing those images are in the same category :
+For Image Hashing these images are in the same category :
 <a href="images/forest-high.jpg"><img src="images/forest-high.jpg" height="100"/></a> <a href="images/forest-copyright.jpg"><img src="images/forest-copyright.jpg" height="100"/></a>

     shazim.py images\forest-high.jpg